Lijun-Gan/Amazen/README.md

 * User can return the order.
 * User can write a book review.
 * User can add the purchased item to the cart.
-* User can get a product support.
+* User can get product support.

 ```js